CartoDB/cartodb/README.md

 This project is licensed under the BSD 3-clause "New" or "Revised" License - see the [LICENSE.txt](LICENSE.txt) file for details.

+## Documentation

+### API Reference

+Run `npm run docs` to build the API reference documentation from jsdoc annotations.

+Once the task is done, you can visit `docs/public/index.html` to check the reference

+### General documentation

+You can read the general documentation that is published at [https://carto.com/documentation/cartojs/](https://carto.com/documentation/cartojs/) also in this repo.
+They are written in Markdown.

+Warning: internal links in these documents don't work.
+They are replaced when the documentation is published in [https://carto.com/](https://carto.com/documentation/cartojs/)

+#### Guides

+The folder `docs/guides` contains general information about the CARTO.js library.

+- Quickstart: get started quickly following this tutorial.
+- Upgrade considerations: if you have experience with previous versions of CARTO.js, this is the place to learn the differences between the former library and the newest one.
+- Glossary: terms that appear throughout the documentation.

+#### Examples

+In the folder `examples/public` you can find several folders with example for every feature of CARTO.js.

+#### Reference topics

+The document `docs/reference/topics.md` contains general considerations when working with CARTO.js.
+It's advisable to read them before diving in the API reference.

+#### Support

+The folder `docs/support` contains several document with support documentation: support options, FAQs, error messages...

 ## Development

 ### Run the tests